How do I apply for ACC Funded Hearing Aids?

 What Does ACC Cover—and What Might You Pay?

-With Resonate, regardless of which funding band you qualify for, you will be fitted with top of the line ReSound ViviaTM 9 hearing aids with no additional top-up required.
+With Resonate, regardless of which funding band you qualify for, you will be fitted with top of the line ReSound ViviaTM 9 hearing aids with no surcharge required.
 You can find out more about our ACC Hearing Aid offer here.

 You may also be eligible for additional support through: